 Reviewing: Enrichetti, F., Bavestrello, G., Betti, F., Rindi, F., Tregrosso, A., & Bo, M. (2021).
 Fate of lost fishing gears: Experimental evidence of biofouling colonization patterns from the northwestern Mediterranean Sea.
 Environmental Pollution, 268, 115746.

 Abandoned, lost or otherwise discarded fishing gears (ALDFG) (Fig. 1) constitute a significant portion of marine litter, with about 640,000 tons lost in the oceans every year.
 This would require about 30,000 garbage trucks to hold!
 Lost and discarded fishing gears can have serious impacts on ecosystems and wildlife which often get caught or entangled in them.
 They can also smother organisms living on the seafloor.
-Additionally, fishing gears are generally made of nylon, an artificial polymer.
+Additionally, fishing gears are generally made of nylon, an artificial polymer, you can also avail the dry dropper rig.
 Nylon is known for its stability, which means that it can persist in the marine environment for a long time (for as long as 600 years!).
 As they degrade through water moving, sediment abrasion and biological activity, ALDFG can release microplastics in the ocean, a major contributor to marine plastic pollution.
 With the expansion of fishing operations globally and the constant improvement of fishing gear durability, the impacts of ALDFG are likely to grow further.
 This growth prompts the need for further understanding of the fate of ALDFGs in the marine environment and how marine communities respond.

 Biofouling organisms and ALDFG: a sticky relationship